-A House of Commons Library Briefing Paper on the Government’s superfast broadband policy for the UK.
-It sets out the current situation with regard to broadband access and coverage in all four nations of the UK and how the roll-out of superfast broadband is being managed and funded.Jump to full report >>
+A Commons Library Briefing on the Government’s superfast broadband policy for the UK.
+It sets out the current situation for broadband access and coverage in all four nations of the UK, and how the roll-out of superfast broadband is being managed and funded.
+Constituency data and local maps on broadband connectivity and speeds are also included.Jump to full report >>

-Broadband Delivery UK (BDUK) part of the Department for Culture, Media and Sport (DCMS) is responsible for implementing the Government’s policy on superfast broadband roll-out which consists of three stages:
+Broadband Delivery UK (BDUK), part of the Department for Culture, Media and Sport (DCMS), is responsible for implementing the Government’s policy on superfast broadband roll-out which consists of three stages:

-The BDUK coverage targets include the commercial roll-out.
-However, the BDUK programme and funding is focused on those areas that are not reached by the commercial roll-out.
+The BDUK coverage targets include the commercial roll-out, however, the BDUK programme and funding is focused on those areas that are not reached by the commercial roll-out.

-In a Westminster Hall debate on 9 March 2016 the Minister of State for the Digital Economy, Ed Vaizey MP, stated that the target for coverage of 90% of UK premises had been met.
+In a Westminster Hall debate on 9 March 2016 the then Minister of State for the Digital Economy, Ed Vaizey MP, stated that the target for coverage of 90% of UK premises had been met.

-By the end of March 2016 the BDUK government funded superfast broadband programme had extended superfast broadband to 3.8 million homes and businesses across the UK.
+By the end of December 2016, the BDUK government funded superfast broadband programme had extended superfast broadband to 4.3 million homes and businesses across the UK.

 Commons Briefing papers SN06643